- Jersey Finance

 The Jersey limited partnership structure is used extensively for international fund structures, especially in the private equity and venture capital asset classes.
 Reasons for its popularity include that the limited partnership structure offers tax neutrality and limited liability to its limited partners.

-The new provisions for the Law increase the flexibility of the Law going forward.
+The provisions of the amended Law increase its flexibility going forward.
 These provisions include:

-The previous provisions of the Law regarding the termination of limited partnerships raised practical issues for LPs in Jersey.
+The previous provisions of the Law regarding the termination of LPs raised practical issues in Jersey.

 The new termination process is:

-In addition to the above new process, the amendments to the Law also introduce the power to reinstate a limited partnership, to address the possible adverse consequences of a limited partnership having its registration cancelled by the Registrar for the continued default of the general partner, or for being mistakenly de-registered whilst it still has assets.
-Any application to reinstate the limited partnership can be brought by a partner, creditors or any other interested party at any time before the tenth anniversary of it being de-registered (a provision similar to equivalent legislation for reinstating companies under
+In addition to the above new process, the amendments to the Law also introduce the power to reinstate a LP, to address the possible adverse consequences of a LP having its registration cancelled by the Registrar for the continued default of the general partner, or for being mistakenly de-registered whilst it still has assets.
+Any application to reinstate the LP can be brought by a partner, creditors or any other interested party at any time before the tenth anniversary of it being de-registered (a provision similar to equivalent legislation for reinstating companies under Jersey law).

-As previously noted, the amendments to the Law provide new reporting obligations and powers to the Registry, to ensure that the Register is kept up-to-date and correct.
+As previously noted, the amendments to the Law provided new reporting obligations and powers to the Registry, to ensure that the register is kept up-to-date and correct.
 These include:

-Finally, the amendments allow for further additional amendments to be made to the Law by way of regulations, rather than the requirement to amend the primary legislation.
+Finally, the amendments allowed for further additional amendments to be made to the Law by way of regulations, rather than the requirement to amend the primary legislation.